 Your sales team must keep in touch with your customers via personalized messages that offer support, updates, greetings, and special offers.
 If you keep watering the relationships with your customers, you will be able to find the perfect opportunities to upsell or cross-sell to them regularly.
 And this will help you achieve sales without going through the entire costly sales process.
 In fact, acquiring new customers is at least 5 times more expensive than retaining existing ones!

 Upselling is the selling of higher-priced versions of the offering that a customer bought or showed interest in buying.
-This sales technique gives interested prospects or customers a chance to make a larger order by purchasing a more advanced version of the original product or service!
+This is one of the top selling techniques that gives interested prospects or customers a chance to make a larger order by purchasing a more advanced version of the original product or service!

 Since the leads are already strongly interested, upselling is a quick and easy trick to multiply your profits.
 Hence, try looking for opportunities to upsell by analyzing your new offerings and the needs of interested clients.
 You can regularly contact such clients and make relevant suggestions for upselling or encourage buying higher-priced products while discussing with a client who has shown strong interest in the cheaper versions.